-The Bank of Canada is expected to raise rates several times this year to reduce the money supply, now that the economy is neutralizing after the pandemic.
+The Bank of Canada has raised rates several times since March 2022 to reduce the money supply, since the economy has been normalizing post-pandemic.
 There are other forces also contributing to inflation including the war in Ukraine, labour shortages and record low unemployment, and ongoing supply disruptions.
 All the factors together have cause inflation to be more persistent than the Bank of Canada had originally expected.

 When rates increase, it leads to less borrowing and individuals begin to feel financially strained.
 Loans and other payments go up, and people and businesses have less money left to spend on other goods and services.
 The primary objective of the Bank of Canada’s actions is to bring inflation back to achieve the 2% inflation target.